National NASCAR Sponsor Launches Docuseries Chronicling Defending Daytona 500 Champion Austin Cindric

 Discount Tire, a leading independent tire retailer and NASCAR sponsor, will launch a three-part docuseries, "Defending Daytona," beginning Saturday, Feb.
 4, 2023.
 The series will highlight Austin Cindric, driver of the No.2 Discount Tire Ford Mustang, and his experiences as he prepares to defend his title at the Daytona 500 race in Florida.
-Part one of the docuseries aired Saturday, Feb.
-4, 2023, with subsequent episodes released Saturday, Feb.
-11, and Saturday, Feb.
-18, prior to the Daytona 500 race Sunday, Feb.
-19.
+Promotional teasers will air on https://discountti.re/

+"I am honored to race again for Discount Tire in the Daytona 500 and for the opportunity to chase another win in the Great American Race," said Cindric, driver of the No. 2 Discount Tire Ford Mustang.
+'Defending Daytona' puts a spotlight on the time and dedication this sport requires to succeed and my team's hard work that makes it all possible."

 The series features interviews from Cindric, his father, driver Joey Logano, and Team Penske executives as he prepares to race and defend this year's Daytona 500 title.
 Footage from Cindric's previous races, standout moments in his career, and Penske's training facility are showcased in each episode.